 Treatment outcomes in Sooma Depression Therapy

-Sooma Depression Therapy has been used to treat thousands of patients in more than 30 countries worldwide.
-The latest publication of our treatment outcomes is based on 302 patients who’ve been treated either at a clinic or at home.
-Most patients were diagnosed with severe or moderate depression at baseline and were treated for 3 weeks.
+Sooma Depression Therapy has been used to treat thousands of patients worldwide in more than 30 countries.
+The latest publication of our treatment outcomes is based on 410 patients who’ve been treated either at a clinic or at home.
+Most patients were diagnosed with severe or moderate depression at baseline and were treated for approximately three weeks on average.

-The response rate was 61%, which means that more than 6 in 10 patients experienced a minimum of 50% reduction in depressive symptoms from the treatment.
-From the patient perspective, the result helped the majority of patients to overcome severe work impairment and start getting back to normal routines.
+The response rate was 55%, which means that more than half of the patients experienced a minimum of 50% reduction in depressive symptoms from the treatment.
+From the patient perspective, the result helped the majority of patients to overcome severe work impairment and start getting back to regular routines.